fraunhofer-isi/forecast-sites/README.md

 Our class [MesaSimulation](src/mesa_wrapper/mesa_simulation.py) also includes a custom implementation of the [Visitor pattern](#visitor-pattern), separating the hierarchical structure from its post-processing.

+If you are interested in the evaluating part of the mesa workflow, see section [Data collection](#data-collection) below.

 ### Hierarchy